 However, experience showed that many LLCs could not afford to buy out members when they wanted to leave.
 As a result, some states changed the default rule to provide that a withdrawing (or disassociating) member is only entitled to the rights of an assignee, and the LLC is not required to buy them out.
 Members of an LLC without an operating agreement delineating their rights upon leaving the LLC, in states that changed this default rule, may be in for quite a shock if they think they still can make the LLC purchase their interest.

 Stay on top of law changes by proactively reviewing your operating agreement

-Management of the company is only one area where state default provisions can conflict with the LLC members’ vision of how their company should operate.
-The only way to guarantee that LLC functions as the members want is to adopt an operating agreement that covers all the essential areas, from management to financial.
-The operating agreement should also be reviewed on an annual basis to ensure that it still reflects the member’s wishes and addresses all areas where the members want to override the default provisions of state law.
-It may be advisable to consult with a business attorney who is well-versed in the state law that governs the LLC because subtle changes that a layperson might overlook can have a significant impact on the company’s operations and the members’ responsibilities.
+The only way to guarantee that an LLC functions as the members want is to adopt an operating agreement that covers all the essential areas, from management to financial and beyond.
+The operating agreement should also be reviewed on an annual basis to ensure that it still reflects the members’ wishes and addresses all areas where the members want to override the default provisions of state law.
+It may be advisable to consult with an attorney who is well-versed in the state law that governs the LLC because subtle changes that a layperson might overlook can have a significant impact on the company’s operations and the members’ responsibilities.